 What is waterboarding?

-Waterboarding is one of the oldest and most recognized forms of torture.
-Waterboarding is when an individual is restrained to a board or table, a cloth is placed over the mouth and nose and water is poured over the cloth blocking off the flow of air.
+Waterboarding is one of the oldest and most recognized forms of torture (1).
+Waterboarding is when an individual is restrained to a board or table, a cloth is placed over the mouth and nose and water is poured over the cloth blocking off the flow of air (2,3).
 This method of torture may be referred to as chiffon and is a form of asphyxiation (the deprivation of oxygen) using water.
-Other forms of asphyxiation using water may include submerging a person’s head in a container of liquid such as water or urine, a method referred to as wet submarine/submarino.
+Other forms of asphyxiation using water may include submerging a person’s head in a container of liquid such as water or urine, a method referred to as wet submarine/submarino (4).

 Waterboarding and its variants are an example of a physical torture method that produces immediate physical and mental suffering and leads to major psychological distress.

-Psychological consequences: The experience of drowning has been described as one of the most traumatic experiences a human being can endure (13). and it is associated with a range of long-term psychological effects including panic attacks, depression, PTSD and changes in personality (10).
-Waterboarding often leads to shock, confusion, distrust, lack of sleep, mental exhaustion, and isolation (10,13).
+The experience of drowning has been described as one of the most traumatic experiences a human being can endure (15). and is associated with a range of long-term psychological effects including panic attacks, depression, post-traumatic stress disorder (PTSD) and changes in personality (12).
+Waterboarding often leads to shock, confusion, distrust, lack of sleep, mental exhaustion, and isolation (12,15).

 - Kanstroom D. On “Waterboarding”: Legal Interpretation and the Continuing Struggle for Human Rights.
 Boston Coll Int Comp Law Rev. 2009 May 1;32(2):203.